VA

 3

-Second, the Mother of States hosts a majority of the world’s internet traffic—anywhere from 50 to 70 percent by some estimates—making it a veritable mecca for computer forensics experts (Huffington Post).
-Finally, the Birthplace of a Nation has one of the top forensics colleges in the country: the Virginia Commonwealth University (VCU).
+Second, the Mother of States hosts most of the world’s internet traffic, making it a veritable mecca for computer forensics experts.
+Finally, the Birthplace of a Nation has one of the top forensics colleges in the country: Virginia Commonwealth University (VCU).

 Read on to discover how and where to learn these crime-solving skills in Virginia, and find out more about the state’s employment outlook, the types of accredited forensics programs available, and professional certification for forensics professionals.